Mario-Lupo-Ciaponi/Tkinter-Projects/README.md

 ## Projects:
 ### Calculator:
-An simple calculator that can perform the following operations:
+A simple calculator that can perform the following operations:
 - add(e.g. 4 + 5 = 9)
 - subtract(e.g. 9 - 5 = 4)
 - multiply(e.g. 4 * 5 = 20)